 - The IDT WinChip 2 processor has equivalent or better cache and TLB capabilities.
 These are critical to system performance for modern PC operating systems and applications.
 (See Table 1-1) - The IDT WinChip 2 processor has a generally simpler internal architecture than its competitors.
 However, the IDT WinChip 2 selectively implements advanced features like superscalar execution and branch prediction.
-This design approach results in a good performance with a small die size (See Table 1-2) - The IDT WinChip 2 processor has a much smaller die size for more basic technology.
-This small size benefits the user by facilitating low price (See Table 1-3)
+This design approach results in good performance and a very efficient design (See Table 1-2). - The IDT WinChip 2 processor has a much smaller die than its competitors (See Table 1-3).